Polar-Slater/Test/README.md

 # Test

-test
-To test the function of Github
+// To test the function of Github